ITMO-NSS-team/itmo-nss-team.github.io/index.md

 ### Social Media Study

-#### Goal:Investigation of social media profiles and activities for personality prediction
+#### Investigation of social media profiles and activities for personality prediction

 Kalyuzhnaya A. V. et al. [Precedent-Based Approach for the Identification of Deviant Behavior in Social Media](https://www.researchgate.net/publication/325715988_Precedent-Based_Approach_for_the_Identification_of_Deviant_Behavior_in_Social_Media) //International Conference on Computational Science. – Springer, Cham, 2018. – С. 846-852.